Free, vendor neutral comparison

 About this tool

-What this matrix answers
+What this vector database comparison answers

 The data is hand curated and dated.
 Vendor benchmarks are excluded because they tend to favor the vendor; latency and recall numbers should come from ANN Benchmarks or your own workload, not from a marketing page.

 Start with hosting.
-Pick managed if your team has no ops capacity for a stateful service, self host if you have strong infra culture, or embedded if you are prototyping or shipping a small footprint app.
-Then toggle the must have features: hybrid search, open source, free tier.
+Pick managed if your team has no ops capacity for a stateful service.
+Self host if you have strong infra culture.
+Embedded if you are prototyping or shipping a small footprint app.
+Then toggle the must have features: hybrid search, open source, free tier, multi tenant isolation.
+The matrix narrows to options that match.

 Where vector database picks usually go wrong